tonyspiro/tonyspiro.com-react/README.md

 # tonyspiro.com-react
 This app demonstrates how to build a portfolio blog using React on the [Cosmic JS](https://cosmicjs.com) content platform.
-[React Router](https://github.com/rackt/react-router) is used to make this a single page JavaScript application.
+Using [React Router](https://github.com/rackt/react-router), Flux and Cosmic JS, pages load fast as a single-page blog application.

 ####[View a demo here](http://spyrocklabs.com:8000/)